 Whilst the heat market is still by far the most important market for natural gas, this type of fuel is now being used for other purposes as well.
 In particular, gas can play an important role in the transition from fossil fuels to renewables in the power sector.
 Furthermore, natural gas also lends itself to being used in the transport sector.
 It has lower carbon emissions than other fossil fuels and is therefore more climate-friendly.

 The total length of Germany’s gas grid is 511,000 km.
-The pipelines which make up the gas grid are essential for transporting and distributing natural gas.
+The pipelines which go to make up the gas grid are essential for transporting and distributing natural gas.
 They enable widely varying quantities of gas to be delivered safely over long distances.
 Considerable amounts of gas are transported across Germany to other EU states.

-Natural gas production in Germany: Fracking
+Natural gas production in Germany: fracking

 In 2016, some 8 billion cubic metres of natural gas was produced in Germany, some of this using conventional fracking methods.
 Conventional fracking has been used in Germany for many years and is a proven method of extracting natural gas from sandstone rock formations.
 Safety always comes first, which is why fracking is banned in sensitive areas.
-The Federal Government has also clearly stated its opposition to the use of “unconventional fracking”; no experience has been gathered with this in Germany so far. .
+The Federal Government has also clearly stated its opposition to the use of “unconventional fracking”; no experience has been gathered with this in Germany so far.

-Playing safely with the gas supply
+Playing safe with the gas supply

-Gas trade and regulation of the gas market
+Trade and regulation of the gas market

 Gas price and costs

-One possible way of reducing carbon emissions from transport is to use natural gas as a fuel.
-This has the added benefit of also cutting emissions of particulates and nitrous oxides by a massive margin.
-For these reasons, the Economic Affairs Ministry has launched a Round Table on Gas-Based Mobility.
-The aim here is to enable the transport sector to increase the share of gas-powered vehicles to at least four per cent of Germany’s final energy consumption by 2020. .
+Promoting the use of natural gas as a fuel is one way to cut the carbon emissions in the transport sector, because vehicles fuelled by natural gas emit hardly any particulates or nitrous oxides.
+For this reason, the Economic Affairs Ministry has launched the “Round Table on Gas-Based Mobility”.
+The aim is to enable the transport sector to achieve a share of four per cent of final energy consumption by 2020.